breecummins/NetworkPerturbations/README.txt

                             does not affect queryfile computation time

 OTHER KEYS ADDED AS NEEDED TO THE DICTIONARY FOR THE CHOSEN QUERY MODULE, WHICH MAY REQUIRE ADDITIONAL ARGUMENTS.

+NOTE: Network perturbations will always assume that activating edges are summed together.
+Activating edges that are multiplied will be recast into addition, potentially changing the size of the parameter graph.